PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Conclusions

-In this paper, we proposed and evaluated \textit{PLM-Net}, a novel approach to mitigate perception latency in vision-based lateral control systems for autonomous vehicles.
-By incorporating a Timed Action Predictive Model (\textit{TAPM}) alongside a Base Model (\textit{BM}), our system anticipates and adjusts for latency, enhancing stability and safety in lateral control.
-This predictive capability allows \textit{PLM-Net} to maintain more accurate control even with time-varying latencies.
+This paper introduced PLM-Net, a learning-based framework designed to mitigate the effect of perception latency in vision-based imitation-learning lateral control systems.
+By integrating a Timed Action Prediction Model (TAPM) with an existing Base Model (BM), PLM-Net anticipates latency-induced mismatch between perception and control without modifying the original controller architecture.

-Our approach leverages deep learning to predict future actions based on current observations and vehicle speed, providing a more responsive control system.
-The \textit{TAPM} was trained to predict a series of future actions.
-Interpolation is then used on these actions and the action predicted by the original LKA system (i.e., \textit{BM}) based on the real-time perception latency to provide the \textit{PLM-Net} final output.

-Through comprehensive experimentation, we demonstrated the effectiveness of \textit{PLM-Net} in reducing the negative impacts of latency across varying levels, such as steering angle errors and unstable driving trajectories.

-Future research could focus on enhancing the robustness of \textit{PLM-Net} in diverse real-world environments, investigating its scalability to handle more complex driving scenarios, and exploring additional techniques to further optimize its performance and efficiency.

-\begin{IEEEbiography} [{ }] {Aws Khalil} earned a B.S. in Mechatronics Engineering from the University of Jordan, Amman, Jordan in 2018.
-He received his M.S. degree from Budapest University of Technology and Economics (BME) in Autonomous Vehicle Control Engineering.
-He is currently a Ph.D. candidate in Electrical, Electronics, and Computer Engineering at the University of Michigan - Dearborn.
-Mr. Khalil is interested in autonomous vehicles, robotics, and deep learning.
-During his master's studies, he worked as a research assistant at BME Automated Drive Lab, and now he works at the University of Michigan - Dearborn's Bio-inspired Machine Intelligence (BIMI) Laboratory. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Jaerock Kwon} (M'06--SM'20) received the B.S. and M.S. degrees from Hanyang University, Seoul, South Korea, in 1992 and 1994, respectively, and the Ph.D. degree in computer engineering from Texas A\&M University, College Station, USA, in 2009.
-Between 1994 and 2004, he worked at LG Electronics, SK Teletech, and Qualcomm Internet Service.
-From 2009 to 2010, he was a Professor in the Department of Electrical and Computer Engineering at Kettering University, Flint, MI, USA.
-Since 2010, he has been a Professor in the Department of Electrical and Computer Engineering at the University of Michigan-Dearborn, MI, USA.
-His research interests include mobile robotics, autonomous vehicles, and artificial intelligence.
-Dr. Kwon’s awards and honors include the Outstanding Researcher Award, Faculty Research Fellowship (Kettering University), and SK Excellent Employee (SK Teletech).
-He served as the President of the Korean Computer Scientists and Engineers Association in America (KOCSEA) in 2020 and 2021. \end{IEEEbiography}